last update 03/2020

 But now there is a war going on.

-Yes, al those charming American cars have modern diesel motors that run on diesel and you will never see one of those Almendrones as they are called at the gas station.
+Yes, all those beautiful American cars have modern diesel motors that run on diesel, and you will never see one of those so called Almendrones at the gas station.
 They all run on stolen diesel.

 Drivers had to raise their prices.

 Drivers started to make short rounds instead of the usual long hauls.
 I had to change taxi three times to get home (paying three times 10 Pesos) were before I just took one car, paying 20.
 So the drivers raised their prices by 50% without raising them.
 10 pesos just went less distance.